camicroscope/GSOC/README.md

 # caMicroscope GSoC 2020
 <img src="https://avatars0.githubusercontent.com/u/12075069?s=200&v=4" width="150" height="150" align="left" style="padding:10px;"/> caMicroscope is a digital pathology image viewer with support for human/machine generated annotations and markups.
 The source code of the caMicroscope project can be found at https://github.com/camicroscope/caMicroscope.
 In addition to caMicroscope project, caMicroscope as an organization also hosts several related tools and products at https://github.com/camicroscope/

+This is the first year, caMicroscope plans to participate in GSoC as a mentoring organization.
+However, we have been an open source organization for 7 years since inception.
+Our GSoC mentoring team also is composed of past GSoC organization administrators, mentors, and students from the other organizations that participated in the GSoC in the previous years.

 # Communicating with the mentors
 We intend to use Slack and mailing lists as the primary medium of communication.
 You may send an email to our mailing list camicroscope@googlegroups.com or use Slack camicroscope.slack.com to discuss the project ideas.
 You may join the caMicroscope slack channel through our shared link - http://bit.ly/camicroscope